grinnell-cs/csc151-images/pages/syllabus.md

 I welcome you to talk to me as early as possible about your distinctive learning needs.
 I particularly encourage students with disabilities to meet with me and discuss how our classroom and course activities could impact their work and what accommodations would be essential.
 I will also make adjustments for students without documented disabilities.
-However, I do recommend that you seek official accommodations.
+However, I recommend that you seek official accommodations if it is possible and appropriate to do so.
-As part of the accommodations process, I recommend talking to our Coordinator for Student Disability Resources for guidance and further instructions:
+In particular, I recommend talking to our Coordinator for Student Disability Resources for guidance and further instructions:

-+ Jae Hirschman, Goodnow Hall, 3rd floor (x3089)
++ Jae Baldree, Steiner 209, x3089, baldreej@grinnell.edu

 You can find some additional details in [my statement on accommodations and adjustments](../handouts/accommodations).

 ### Religious observance policy

 I also support the class's religious diversity and anyone who needs to balance academic work with religious observations.
-Please let me know by **week two** if you will need to be absent from class for any religious holidays this semester, and we can work out an appropriate schedule for making up absences or missed work.
+Please let me know by the end of **week two** if you will need to be absent from class for any religious holidays this semester, and we can work out an appropriate schedule for making up absences or missed work.

 ### Community guidelines

 Our class is a community.
 We should behave as such.
-Among other things, that means treating others with respect, not only in the language that we use (no slurs, please), but also in taking ideas, approaches, and perspectives seriously.
+Among other things, that means treating others with respect, not only in the language that we use (no slurs, please), but also in taking others' ideas, approaches, perspectives, and identities seriously.
 We will discuss appropriate guidelines for the class throughout the semester, developing those guidelines as a community.

-### Pandemic issues

-The normal instructional structure of this course requires that you be present, physically and mentally, each day.
-However, the ongoing pandemic may disrupt some of your ability to be present physically.
-I will adapt as necessary for those who must join the class remotely or who cannot attend in either way.
-Please provide advance notice if possible.

 ### Other accommodations